nent/nent/packages/core/src/components/n-audio/readme.md

 Once in-place, the [\<n-audio\>](/components/n-audio) element listens on the **audio** topic for commands.

-> Note: This element subscribes to route-change notifications - as some audio clips are meant to end when the route changes.
+> ℹ️ Note: This element subscribes to route-change notifications - as some audio clips are meant to end when the route changes.

 ## Audio Actions